RaphaelEDiener/presentations/on_language_design.md

 Having half my screen filled with just noise is as irritating as whitespace.

 The other extreme from Rust would be something like APL or BQN.
-Having Conways Game of Life as a one liner is cool, but unreadable for most programmers.
+Having Conway's Game of Life as a one liner is cool, but unreadable for most programmers.
 `life ← {⊃1 ⍵ ∨.∧ 3 4 = +/ +⌿ ¯1 0 1 ∘.⊖ ¯1 0 1 ⌽¨ ⊂⍵}`

-We are used to the information density that we encounter in the rest of our lifes.
+We are used to the information density that we encounter in the rest of our lives.
 Hence an ergonomic programming language should mirror that information density to the best of it's ability.
 Maybe the increased use of glyphs in communication will lead us to increase the information density in programming languages one day, but for now this is not the case.

-**The solution: Avoid operator overloading and focus on a minimal set of glypths.**
+**The solution: Avoid operator overloading and focus on a minimal set of glyphs.**

 While parametric overloading *can* become an antipattern, it does so under the condition that the accepted input adheres to different interfaces, or the function body exhibits different characteristics.
-I've never heard programmers complain about OCamls automatic parametrisation of functions.
+I've never heard programmers complain about OCamls automatic parametrization of functions.
 So overloading should be allowed and encouraged while the symbols must maintain their syntactic implications.

 As an example consider addition.
 The `+` operator that we know from math classes takes two different values and returns a third one that represents a sum of some sort.
 Meaning every implementation of the `+` operator should adhere to these guidelines.
-Again, people get confused by unexpected behaviour.
+Again, people get confused by unexpected behavior.
-Element wise addition of vectors using `+` seems normal and expected even to studentes learning about them for the first time.
+Element wise addition of vectors using `+` seems normal and expected even to students learning about them for the first time.

 Semantic shadowing on the other hand is always evil.
 Never do it!

-The semantic density of our programs can be brought by this closer to what we would exprect from a text message.
+The semantic density of our programs can be brought by this closer to what we would expect from a text message.
 `result = value |> function |> function` reads better than `result = function(function(value))`.
 "How many braces am I deep" should never be asked by programmers.
-We can eliveate some of that if we would adopt more glyph combinations in our languages.
+We can alleviate some of that if we would adopt more glyph combinations in our languages.
 Using the magic of ligatures, we can even include more complicated glyphs that still read in ASCII.